analogdevicesinc/msdk/USERGUIDE.md

     ![image](https://user-images.githubusercontent.com/38844790/168398707-b6771bf3-b6bf-47a2-b963-b0b9fc003ca4.png)

-    Notice the "Signal 0" exception below...
-This is a known issue caused by a reset bug on the RISC-V core.
-The exception message is harmless, but annoying...
-It will present itself every time the debugger is paused but can be safely ignored.
+    The "Signal 0" exception below is a known issue caused by a reset bug on the RISC-V core.
+The exception message is harmless and can be safely ignored.

     ![image](https://user-images.githubusercontent.com/38844790/168399130-95fe7539-fb46-4c06-a268-6b720403b539.png)

-9. From here, the debugger should be fully functional and the Arm vs RISC-V debugger instance can be selected with the dropdown on the debugger control bar.
+9. From here, the debugger should be fully functional.
+The Arm vs RISC-V debugger instance can be selected with the dropdown on the debugger control bar.

     ![image](https://user-images.githubusercontent.com/38844790/168399419-d0488a0e-2068-4cc7-9108-0a296fdc04b4.png)